gottacatchenall/ms_julia_for_ecologists/README.md

 # Outline

+An ecologists guide to learning Julia

+- Why should ecologists learn Julia?
+  - No point ignoring the elephant in the room: R is by far the most used language in ecology
+  - But many of the problems in contemporary ecology require functionality that R just can't handle (mass individual-based models, big data management, quick numerical methods)
+  - `julia` has particular features that solve a broad chunk of the difficulties of computational analysis of ecological data
+    - and improves user experience by enabling code that is _idiomatic_.
+  - this makes julia well suited to become "[a platform for ecological prediction and forecasting]; McIntyre etal, Urban etal

+- In what order should people approach new topics
+  - understand the core concepts that make julia different from other languages first
+    - Types
+    - multiple dispatch
+  - Learn data management in Julia (emphasize analogies to tidyverse)
+    - DataFrames
+  - Learn stats/ml in Julia (emphasize anologies to GLM in R and scikit-learn/tensorflow in python)
+  - Learn visualization (Makie)

+- Discussion
+  - Talk about adjacent scientific computing course
+  - What does the future of computing in ecology look like?

+---
 - Why should ecologists learn julia?
-    - Well, there are the criteria that are directly measureble that make it better than R/Python:
+    - Well, there are the criteria that are directly measurable that make it better than R/Python:
         - fast
         - native support on GPUs
     - But there are also criteria that are more subjective, and that take experience and practice using the language to appreciate
         - clever use of dispatch patterns
         - use of one-lienrs
         - using parameterized types well
     - You will learn how to be a better programmer in _any_ language, because